 The production outlooks of major gas producers such as Netherlands and UK, as well as Norway, are falling.
 At the same time, demand for gas is expected to continue, owing to its lower carbon qualities.
 This means that the EU will need to import more gas.
 Nord Stream 2 will have the capacity to meet about one third of the EU’s import requirement.

-59,000 km were sailed to research the Baltic Sea environment
+71,000 km will be sailed to research the Baltic Sea environment

 Nord Stream 2 is committed to meeting the highest standards for environmental protection and social responsibility.
 The company will follow the example set by Nord Stream to create a pipeline that is in harmony with the Baltic Sea.
 The environmental studies undertaken by Nord Stream are one of the most significant analyses of the Baltic Sea ecosystem.